Preserving levels of projective determinacy by tree forcings: Preservation of by forcing notions in

+Recall the definition of $\mn{n}{x}$ in \ref{defsharps}.
 Now we will extend the results obtained in the last theorem, i.e. we will show that if $n\geq 1$, the closure of $\VV\cap\HC{1}$ under the mouse operator $x\to \mn{n}{x}$ is preserved by any forcing $\PP\in\T$.

 \begin{lemma} Let $n\geq 1$,\: $x\in {}^\w\w$ and suppose that $\mn{n}{x}$ exists.
 Then, for all $y\in\mn{n}{x}$, $\mn{n}{y}$ exists.\end{lemma}

 \begin{proof} Let $\delta_0$ be the least Woodin cardinal in $\mn{n}{x}$.
 Note that $y\in\mn{n}{x}|_{\delta_0}$.
 Let $M_n(x)$ be the resulting model of iterating $\mn{n}{x}$ out the universe via $U=\toe{\mn{n}{x}}$.